angelobreyes/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 Welcome!
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
-If you don't have a Microsoft Azure account, go check https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account for a free account with $200 credit so you can start.
+If you don't have a Microsoft Azure account, go to <a href="https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account">Azure</a>  for a free account with $200 credit so you can start.

 <br />